phannoiershit/snakepy-python/README.md

 **A snake game made by Pygame and Python!**

-Choose speed on the menu - 5 speeds
+Choose speed on the menu - 6 speeds (New speed: Superior)

 Use arrow key to control snake